kamalrajp/tech-interview-handbook/non-technical/format.md

   - 1 or 2 x algorithm on Google Doc.
 - On-site (Front End):
   - 3 x Front end on whiteboard.
 Have to use Vanilla JS (or at the most, jQuery).
-  - 2 x General algorithms on whiteboard.
+  - 2 x Algorithm on whiteboard.
 - Tips:
   - You are only allowed to use the whiteboard.
 No laptops involved.
   - In rare cases, candidates may even be allowed to skip the phone interview round and advanced to on-site directly.